murali248641/interview-ready-repo/c/README.txt

 33. find all non-repeating element in a array?

+34. Reverse the array in c?

+35. find the maximum and minimum element in a array?

+36. check array is sorted?

+37. Find all pairs with a given sum?

+38. Merge two sorted arrays?

+39. Find union and intersection of two arrays?

+40. Remove duplicates from a sorted/unsorted array?

+41. Find missing number in 1 to n (using sum or XOR)?

+42. Find the frequency of all elements using hashing?

-34. how do you allocate and free the memory for 2d array?
+43. how do you allocate and free the memory for 2d array?

+44. call by value and call by reference fully understand in c?

+45. volatile in c?

+46. union vs structure in c?

+47. return the structure from function to caller function?